How to Get Into Vassar: Admissions Stats + Tips

 “Each year, Vassar aims to enroll the most interesting, talented, and diverse first-year class possible,” says Vassar.
 “We admit students based on their academic and personal accomplishments, as well as their potential to contribute to the Vassar community, not on their ability to pay.”

-These qualities are evidenced by students taking a challenging curriculum, including advanced courses in core academic subjects: English, Math, Foreign Language, Natural Science, and History/Social Science.
+Students show their potential to contribute to the Vassar community by taking a challenging curriculum, including advanced courses in core academic subjects: math, literature, foreign language, natural science, and history/social Science.
 Vassar also looks for leadership and the strength of your extracurricular profile.

-Vassar is an incredibly diverse college, with students from all states and 55 countries.
+Vassar is an incredibly diverse college, with students from all states and more than 50 countries.
 It welcomes students of many different backgrounds, races, ethnicities, sexual orientations, religions, gender identities, and much more.
 These qualities should be exemplified in your application.

 How Vassar Evaluates Applications

 According to the 2022–23 Common Data Set, these are “very important” factors in the admissions process:

 - Course rigor

 - Character/personal qualities